 Investing time and effort in motivating employees is essential in any organisation and research into the subject provides clear strategies to help you get the best from your people.

 The seemingly unhelpful answer to this question is 'it depends'.

 Herzberg’s two factor theory states that there are two separate sets of factors that cause job dissatisfaction and job motivation.
 Hygiene factors cause dissatisfaction and might relate to things such as: policy, work conditions, salary, status and security.
 Only when these conditions are met, can employees be effectively motivated.

 The biggest take away from this theory is to pay people enough so that money is not a concern.
 This is further supported by research that shows money to be a poor motivator for tasks that require cognitive skill.
 Pay your employees fairly and you have the opportunity to motivate them.
-Overpay your employees and there is little impact on motivation and productivity.
+Pay them over the odds and there is little impact on motivation and productivity.

 With the basic factors accounted for, you can begin to look at ways to motivate employees through motivational factors such as achievement, recognition, responsibility, advancement and personal growth.
 This idea has been further summarised to give three fundamental elements of motivation: autonomy, mastery and purpose.

 How to motivate employees – your employee engagement strategy